 - Mid signs: Putting their fingers, fist or clothes in their mouth, sucking, restless movements, stretching, trying to lie in a ‘nursing’ position.

 Even if a child isn’t showing serious signs of hunger, it’s still important not to go more than four hours without offering them a feeding.
 Each feeding in these first few days should be at least 0.5 oz or more in volume.

-Formula-fed newborns should eat a little bit less, because breast milk digests easier than formula, so his tiny digestive system will be less hungry than his breastfed peers.
+Formula-fed newborns should eat a little bit less, because breast milk digests easier than formula, so their tiny digestive system will be less hungry than their breastfed peers.
 These little ones should feed every 2 to 3 hours, and less as they get older.
 Personal preference dictates bottle making — some opt to make one per feeding, others choose to pre-make and refrigerate for use.
 All babies will feed less frequently as they age, and develop a more reliable schedule.